 With acupressure for asthma, you could not only overcome the respiratory disorders, but also a majority of the symptoms given above.
 We will now have a look at this acupressure therapy.

-Acupressure Points For Asthma
+Acupressure Points For Asthma And Other Respiratory Disorders

-Stomach 16 Points
+Stomach 16 Points -Acupressure For Asthma In Stomach Meridian

 Even if constant treatment for the respiratory organs is not showing results for your asthma problem, it’s time to check how your stomach is functioning.
 The odds are that the stomach acid reflux might be the culprit.
 Acid reflux is found to be the most common reason behind the asthma condition in many patients.
 Thus, treating this acid reflux might subside the asthma problem in many patients.
 The acid reflux is a situation when the muscle that keeps stomach and food juices in the stomach gets loose and allows all the content in the stomach to back up in the throat.
 You could these acupressure points for asthma on both the sides of your chest in the line that connects the center of the clavicle and the nipple.

 Lower immune system may make your body vulnerable to various allergens in the atmosphere.
 In addition to that if you have a low adrenaline and frequently suffer from fatigue, you should consider balancing energy towards the kidney.
 Kidney 27 points are located just below your collar bone on both the sides.
 Those having respiratory problems and cough will feel heaviness in their chest when they apply pressure on this point.
-Being right on the chest, it is a vital acupressure for asthma that opens and relaxes the chest, subsides asthma attach, encourages comfortable breathing, and reduces cough.
+Being right on the chest, it is a vital acupressure point for asthma that opens and relaxes the chest, subsides asthma attach, encourages comfortable breathing, and reduces cough.

-Conception Vessel 14
+Conception Vessel 14 – Vital Pressure Points For Lungs

 The CV 14 point is important in strengthening and harmonizing the lung by treating its energy.
 Massaging these points will show effective results for poor breathing patterns, asthma, fullness in chest, and difficulty in breathing.
-Those suffering from regular asthma attacks will be able to breathe better and more deeply, thus making it one of the most important acupressure points for asthma and bronchitis.
+Those suffering from regular asthma attacks will be able to breathe better and more deeply, thus making it one of the most important pressure points for asthma and bronchitis.

 The lung 5 point is located at the outer crease of your elbow adjacent to the LI 11 point.
-The L 5 point is highly recommended acupressure point for asthma, coughing, pneumonia, bronchitis, and swelling and pain in the throat.
+The L 5 point is highly recommended acupressure point for cough, asthma, pneumonia, bronchitis, and swelling and pain in the throat.

 Scratchy throat is one of the common symptoms for those suffering from asthma and bronchitis.
 You could reduce this symptom by massaging the L7 point for your lungs.
 This point will regulate the function of the lungs and all its channels.
 The point will help reduce various ailments related to the lungs, including wheezing, chest phlegm, coughing and more.
 These pressure points for asthma are located at the edge of the palm below your thumb.

 As discussed above in Stomach 16, you could relieve your stomach from acid reflux that gives rise to phlegm in the body, breathing issues, chest oppression, cough, and asthma.
-The Stomach 40 acupressure for asthma is found midway between your knee cap and ankle and 1 width on the outer side of your shin bone.
+The Stomach 40 acupressure for lungs is found midway between your knee cap and ankle and 1 width on the outer side of your shin bone.

 The kidney is associated with the lungs and the kidney 3 point could work with various types of asthma, especially when you are facing difficulty in taking deep breaths.
 The kidney 3 point could also subside coughing and wheezing.
 The internal branch of kidney meridian passes through the throat.
-So, the Kidney 3 point becomes an important acupressure point for asthma.
+So, the Kidney 3 point becomes an important acupressure treatment for asthma.

 The GV 14 point is also called the “Daz Hui” point.
 Located on the back, below your skull, it is a vital point for treating shortness of breath, and exhaustion in the whole body.
 It is also an important point to treat cold & flu.